Boeing F/A-18E/F Super Hornet: Airframe changes

 The forward fuselage is unchanged, but the remainder of the aircraft shares little with earlier F/A-18C/D models.
 The fuselage was stretched by 34 in to make room for fuel and future avionics upgrades and increased the wing area by 25%, yet the Super Hornet has 42% fewer structural parts than the original Hornet.
-The General Electric F414 engine, developed from the Hornet's F404, has 35% additional thrust over most of the flight envelope.
+The wings have a dogtooth extension and a strip of porous surface at the folding joint to mitigate "wing drop".
+The General Electric F414 engine, developed from the Hornet's F404, has 35% additional thrust over most of the flight envelope and is rated at 22000 lbf in afterburner.
 The Super Hornet can return to an aircraft carrier with a larger load of unspent fuel and munitions than the Hornet; this ability is known as "bringback", which for the Super Hornet is in excess of 9000 lb.

-Other differences include intake ramps for the engines and two extra wing hard points for payload (for a total of 11), retaining previous hardpoints on the bottom centerline, wingtips, and two conformal fuselage positions.
+Other differences include larger rectangular caret inlets with fixed ramps for the more powerful engines and two extra wing hard points for payload (for a total of 11), retaining previous hardpoints on the bottom centerline, wingtips, and two conformal fuselage positions.
 Among the most significant aerodynamic changes are the enlarged leading edge extensions (LEX) that provide improved vortex lifting characteristics in high angle of attack maneuvers, and reduce the static stability margin to enhance pitching characteristics.
 This modification results in pitch rates in excess of 40 degrees per second, and high resistance to departure from controlled flight.
+Due to concerns over released stores potentially striking the airframe from early wind tunnel testing, all underwing pylons are canted outwards slightly; although this was later determined to be unnecessary, production tooling had already been adjusted so the canted pylons remained to save development costs and avoid revalidating all flight testing.
+While the effects are marginal for cruise drag, they are more substantial for transonic and supersonic drag.